MR

 Why We Don’t Like Petplan Insurance

-• Only provides coverage for cats and dogs
+• It only provides pet insurance for cats and dogs

-• Policy doesn’t cover standard expenses but only the basic ones
+• The policy doesn’t cover standard expenses but only the basic ones

 • Not easy to qualify for